-**A NOTICE: OSPi does NOT work with Raspbian Debian Version 13 “Trixie”, please use Debian Version 12 “Bookworm” **
+**NOTE: OSPi does NOT yet work with Raspbian Debian version 13 “Trixie”, please use Debian version 12 “Bookworm” **

 VERSION 2.0 with 8 analog sensor inputs, OLED display and 3 control buttons

-OpenSprinkler pi (OSPi) is an expansion card for Raspberry Pi (Zero W/WH; RPi 1 Model A+ / B+; RPi 2; RPi 3; RPi 4).
+OpenSprinkler Pi (OSPi) is an expansion card for Raspberry Pi (Zero W/WH; RPi 1 Model A + / B +; RPi 2; RPi 3; RPi 4).
 This allows RPi to directly access and control sprinkler valves.
-We cannot recommend the RPi 5 due to the high power consumption, use the USB-C power supply in addition.
+We cannot recommend the RPi 5 due to its high power consumption; please use the USB-C power supply for this.

-This product requires previous experience with RPi as you can use the OSPi-Must install software by yourself.
-If you are looking for a sprinkler controller that comes ready to use, please see the fully assembled one OpenSprinkler 3.3
+This product requires previous experience with RPi as you must install the OSPi software yourself.
+If you are looking for a sprinkler controller that is ready to use out of the box, please see the fully assembled one OpenSprinkler 3.3 to.

 Overview:

-OSPi is designed as an expansion board that uses RPi's GPIO pins to directly control sprinkler valves without an additional layer of microcontroller and Ethernet controller.
-In other words, it's a circuit board that allows an RPi to communicate directly with sprinkler valves.
+OSPi is designed as an expansion board that uses RPi's GPIO pins to directly control sprinkler valves, without an additional layer of microcontroller and Ethernet controller.
+In other words, it is a circuit board that allows an RPi to communicate directly with sprinkler valves.

 Characteristics:

-Single power supply design - same 24VAC sprinkler transformer powers both sprinkler valves AND RPi.
+Single power supply design - the same 24V AC sprinkler transformer powers both sprinkler valves AND RPi.

-Rain/flow sensor connector, zone expansion card connector and surge protection.
+Rain/flow sensor connection, zone expansion card connection and surge protection.

-Expandable – a OSPi supports 8 zones; expandable to 72 with OpenSprinkler Zone expansion boards.
+Expandable – one OSPi supports 8 zones; expandable to 72 with OpenSprinkler Zone Expansion Boards.

 Control from anywhere - use a modern browser or use our free apps for iOS, OSX, Android, Kindle Fire, Windows 8, Chrome and Firefox.

-Automatically adjust watering time based on weather – Use online weather data to automatically adjust watering time based on temperature, humidity and rainfall.
+Automatic, Weather-Based Watering Time Adjustment – Use online weather data to automatically adjust watering time based on temperature, humidity and precipitation.

 Open source and customizable.